Your Recovery

 Naloxone and Mental illness.

-Some of the withdrawal symptoms which Naloxone is responsible for may be connected to mental illness.
-Feelings of nervousness and paranoia may come as a result of the administration of Naloxone.
-In addition, some people have reported hallucinations and tremors as symptoms of the Naloxone.
+When someone gets withdrawal symptoms after Naloxone is administered it is reported that it might be connected to mental illness.
+Part of the withdrawal symptoms makes someone mentally more nervous and paranoid.
+People have also reported to sometimes have hallucinations and tremors after taking Naloxone.
 These types of side effects make patients very interested in knowing “how long does Narcan last?”

 Apart from the withdrawal symptoms, Naloxone cannot be directly linked to any mental health issues.
 In most instances, mental health illnesses are caused by drugs which, make it necessary for Naloxone to be used.
 It is generally accepted that Naloxone if anything, helps treat or reduce the effect of opioids on the mental health of a patient, which is why it’s important to understand the impact of this drug and know the answer to the question of how long does Narcan last.